 - Addressing energy and climate mitigation solutions through innovative policies, regulations, market (incl carbon market), and financial mechanisms (incl climate financing) at the multiple scales;

-- Promoting cross-border and regional electricity trade/market for a better integration in South Asia and South-East Asia in the context of ASEAN, SAARC, BBIN, BIMSTEC and Belt-and Road Initiatives which intersects issues such as improved energy access, climate change mitigation, energy security and scaling up the renewable energy implementation in the region; and
+- Promoting cross-border and regional electricity trade/market for a better integration in South Asia and South-East Asia in the context of ASEAN, SAARC, BBIN, and BIMSTEC which intersects issues such as improved energy access, climate change mitigation, energy security and scaling up the renewable energy in the region;

-- Finding synergies and understanding trade-offs of climate and energy goals with other Sustainable Development Goals (SDGs) with 2030 into the perspective.
+- Finding synergies and understanding trade-offs of climate and energy goals with other Sustainable Development Goals (SDGs) with 2030 into the perspective; and

 Prof. Dhakal actively contributes to numerous international and scientific arena and provides scientific leadership in several areas, especially in international scientific assessments, global change research communities, and science-policy-practice interfacing.
 Few selected activities:

 - Candidate of the Government of Nepal in the election of IPCC Bureau for the position of Co-Chair of Working Group III (Mitigation) for the 7th Assessment Cycle.